Hiring Procedure/Background Investigation Procedure

 A. Criminal Investigation and Records – All Positions

 Once the selection process begins, the final candidate(s) will be asked to sign a Release and Authorization Form (Form 1- attached).
-Candidates who refuse to sign the form will be considered withdrawing from the pre-employment process and no longer viewed as a candidate for the job opening.
+Candidates who refuse to sign the form will be considered to withdraw from the pre-employment process and no longer be viewed as a candidate for the job opening.
 Failure to disclose a conviction(s) or misrepresentations will be viewed as falsification of employment information and may result in disqualification for or a rescission of a job offer.
 Giving false or incomplete information is also sufficient cause to disqualify an applicant for employment.

 • Length of time since the conviction(s)